(a) This section through WAC 296-56-60103

-(iv) If the top of a ladder or stairway or any position thereof is located where a moving part of a crane, such as a revolving house, could strike an employee ascending or descending the ladder or stairway, a prominent warning sign shall be posted at the foot of the ladder or stairway.
-A system of communication (such as a buzzer or bell) shall be established and maintained between the foot of the ladder or stairway and the operator's cab.
+(iv) If the top of a ladder or stairway or any position thereof is located where a moving part of a crane, such as a revolving house, could strike an employee ascending or descending the ladder or stairway, a prominent warning sign must be posted at the foot of the ladder or stairway.
+A system of communication (such as a buzzer or bell) must be established and maintained between the foot of the ladder or stairway and the operator's cab.

 (f) A seat (lap) belt, meeting the requirements of 49 C.F.R.
-571.208-210 for a Type 1 seat belt assembly, shall be installed on the operator's seat of high speed container gantry cranes where the seat trolleys.
+571.208-210 for a Type 1 seat belt assembly, must be installed on the operator's seat of high speed container gantry cranes where the seat trolleys.

-(j) Electrical equipment shall be so located or enclosed that live parts will not be exposed to accidental contact.
+(j) Electrical equipment must be so located or enclosed that live parts will not be exposed to accidental contact.
 Designated persons may work on energized equipment only if necessary during inspection, maintenance, or repair.

-(k) Fire extinguisher.
+(k) Fire extinguisher:

 For additional requirements relating to portable fire extinguishers see WAC 296-800-300

-(ii) Each independent hoisting unit of a crane, except worm geared hoists, the angle of whose worm is such as to prevent the load from accelerating in the lowering direction, shall, in addition to a holding brake, be equipped with a controlled braking means to control lowering speeds.
+(ii) Each independent hoisting unit of a crane, except worm geared hoists, the angle of whose worm is such as to prevent the load from accelerating in the lowering direction, must, in addition to a holding brake, be equipped with a controlled braking means to control lowering speeds.

 (A) One hundred twenty-five percent when used with a controlled braking means.